-The new National Curriculum has set out clear expectations for what children should achieve by the end of each key stage and, for English, Maths and Science, has provided guidance as to when in each phase this content should be covered.
+The National Curriculum 2014 set out clear expectations for what children should achieve by the end of each key stage and, for English, Maths and Science, has provided guidance as to when in each phase this content should be covered.
 The programme of study expected end of year outcomes have been adapted to help support practitioners in making their step judgements over each academic year.
 These formative statements may be shared with pupils to help define and guide next steps in learning.

 Tracking Attainment and Progress

 To track pupil attainment we use a system of three bands for every national curriculum subject.
 This performs the function of communicating progression and attainment in a simple format that may be aggregated to produce reports of overall and average progress.
 This is based on a carefully considered logical approach to assessment and follows on from the assessment system we have introduced in EYFS.

 Our bands are: